 I get a fair amount of demand for five-string fiddles; in my case, that means a five-string instrument with the same footprint and scale-length as a violin, but with the added C-string, so that it carries the full range of both a violin and a viola.
-I have mastered this genre to the point that the low end of my five-string fiddles sound like a good, small viola, and the the high end sounds like a good violin…and the neck width is just barely wider than that of a violin (25 mm), so that it plays like a violin.
+I have mastered this genre to the point that the low end of my five-string fiddles sound like a good, small viola, and the high end sounds like a good violin…and the neck width is just barely wider than that of a violin (25 mm) so that it plays like a violin.

 Teachers like them, because they can teach the viola part or the violin part, without having to change instruments.

-I will continue to build and sell five-string fiddles either on speculation, or on commission, as the demand increases.
+I will continue to build and sell five-string fiddles either on speculation or on commission, as the demand increases.

 Five-string cellos are not a new thing.
-The cello-piccolo and the cello da spalla have been extant for centuries, and music has been especially written for both.
+The cello-piccolo and the cello da spalla have been extant for centuries, and music has been specially written for both.
 I hope to see a rising demand for these instruments, but, for the moment, they are a rarity.
 I can build both, and hope to soon have some to display here, but, for the moment, I do not.
 I have had customers ask about them, but usually, it was just an idea they had, and they were not prepared to place an order.

 Five-String Double Basses